8nhuman8/randword/README.md

 # randword

-`A Python package for generation random English words`
+The Python package for generating random English words

 ## Table of contents